-- (1) This division implements Chapter 285, Or Laws 1995 relating to airport planning (SB1113) and Statewide Planning Goal 12 (Transportation).
+(1) This division implements ORS 836.600 through 836.630 and Statewide Planning Goal 12 (Transportation).
 The policy of the State of Oregon is to encourage and support the continued operation and vitality of Oregon's airports.
-This division requires coordination between state agencies and local governments to plan for and protect airports consistent with their function in the state airport system.
-The level of protection afforded to airports is based on the importance of the airport in the state Aviation System Plan (state ASP).
 These rules are intended to promote a convenient and economic system of airports in the state and for land use planning to reduce risks to aircraft operations and nearby land uses.

-This division relies on procedures and requirements of the statewide planning program and provisions of acknowledged comprehensive plans and land use regulations to carry out Chapter 285, Or Laws 1995. - (2) Ensuring the vitality and continued operation of Oregon's system of airports is linked to the vitality of the local economy where the airports are located.
+(2) Ensuring the vitality and continued operation of Oregon's system of airports is linked to the vitality of the local economy where the airports are located.
 This division recognizes the interdependence between transportation systems and the communities on which they depend.

 Stats.
-Implemented: ORS 836.600 - ORS 836.635 & 1995 Oregon Laws, Ch.
-285 recreational airport uses.
-Airports subject to the requirements of this division are described in OAR 660-013-0160(3).
+Implemented: ORS 836.600 - 836.635 & 1997 OL, ch.
+859

+Hist: LCDC 6-1996, f. & cert. ef.
+12-23-96; LCDD 3-1999, f. & cert. ef.
+2-12-99 aircraft landing or taking off from the strip of land, including but not limited to land used for existing airport uses.